Q to Q Ferry

 What is the City doing to make the service accessible?

-- The ferry operator will always be available to provide assistance to passengers up and down the ramps, and on/off the ferry when requested.
+• The ferry operator will always be available to provide assistance to passengers up and down the ramps, and on/off the ferry when requested.

-- Information about gangway slopes will be provided on the Q to Q website and at the ferry terminals at least one week in advance so passengers are able to plan trips based on gangway slope to access the docks independently and safely.
+Information about gangway slopes will be provided on the Q to Q website and at the ferry terminals at least one week in advance so passengers are able to plan trips based on gangway slope access to the docks independently and safely.

-What's the difference between full fare and concession?
+• What’s the difference between full fare and concession?

 Do kids need a ticket?